eclipse-nattable/nattable/CONTRIBUTING.md

 The project details can be found [here](https://projects.eclipse.org/projects/technology.nebula.nattable).

-This project uses [GitHub Issues](https://github.com/eclipse-nebula-nattable/nattable/issues) to track ongoing development and issues.
+This project uses [GitHub Issues](https://github.com/eclipse-nattable/nattable/issues) to track ongoing development and issues.
 Be sure to search for existing bugs before you create another one.
-Remember that ontributions are always welcome!
+Remember that contributions are always welcome!

 Previously this project used Bugzilla.
 Until the Eclipse Foundation is not shutting down Bugzilla, you can find solved issues there:
 * [Search for issues](https://bugs.eclipse.org/bugs/buglist.cgi?product=NatTable)